Net Promoter Score: Detailed Guide + Calculation Tips

 Always seek permission to engage further, ensuring you respect their privacy.
 If they agree, ensure you have their preferred contact method.

-The value of the NPS shines brightly in the quintessential stories of Magoosh and Slack, two companies from distinct sectors.
+The value of the NPS is evident in the following examples of Magoosh and Slack, two companies from distinct sectors.

 Their NPS reflected this discrepancy.
-Instead of turning a blind eye, Magoosh delved deep.
+Instead of turning a blind eye, Magoosh delved deeper.

 Adjusting the predictive algorithm might yield scores that could seem disheartening to students, potentially affecting their motivation.